For Thailand Data Privacy, see SS&C Thailand Data Privacy.

-To the extent permitted by applicable law, these reviews will be conducted in a reasonable and proportionate way, and approved at an appropriate level of management.
-They may ultimately involve disclosure of your information to governmental agencies and litigation counterparties as set out below.
+To the extent permitted by applicable law, these reviews will be conducted in a reasonable and proportionate way and approved at an appropriate level of management.
+They may ultimately involve the disclosure of your information to governmental agencies and litigation counterparties as set out below.

 In exceptional circumstances, we may also be required by law to disclose or otherwise process your personal information.

 We will tell you when we ask you to provide information about yourself, if:

 - provision of the requested information is necessary for compliance with a legal obligation, or

 - it is purely voluntary and there will be no implications if you decline to provide the information.

 If you are uncertain as to SS&C's need for information that we request from you, please contact the SS&C representative asking for the information, or Contact us, with your query.

 - Disclosure and international transfer of your information

 We may disclose personal information about you, in accordance with the various legitimate purposes set out above:

 - to the other legal entities within SS&C.